Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

 This activity type will appear in the feed whenever a document has been added to a claim.

-Please note that <code>sentByLossExpress</code> will be true when a document is attached to the claim by a LossExpress representative, and <code>sentBy</code> will be null.<br/>
+Note that when <code>sentByLossexpress</code> is true, this indicates that the document was attached to the claim by LossExpress, not a carrier user, and <code>sentBy</code> will be null.
-<code>sentByLossExpress</code> will be false when a document is attached to the claim, <code>sentBy</code> will be the user uploading the documents name.

 <aside class="warning">Letters of Guarantee added to the claim will not trigger this activity type.</aside>